kuromoka/circleci-status/README.md

 CircleCI Status is a VSCode extension to check CircleCI build status.

 ## Usage
 - Set up CircleCi project and put YAML file to `.circleci/config.yml`.
-[See datails.](https://circleci.com/docs/2.0/getting-started/#section=getting-started)
 - Set vscode configuration.
   - `circleciStatus.apiToken` is required.
 See the [CircleCI docs](https://circleci.com/docs/api/#add-an-api-token) for getting API token.
   - `circleciStatus.projectName` is optional.
 Defaults to your workspace folder name.
 If it's diffrent from CircleCi project name, you need to set this configuration.